 Symptoms of a broken leg may vary depending on the severity.
 Common signs include:

-Veterinary attention should be sought immediately if you suspect your cat has a broken leg.
-If your veterinarian is some distance away, you may need to splint the limb to prevent further injury occurring.
+Seek immediate veterinary attention if you suspect your cat has a broken leg.
+If the veterinarian is some distance away, you will need to immobilise the limb to prevent further injury occurring.

-A piece of cardboard (or the cardboard centre of a paper towel roll) or rolled up newspaper can be used around the limb, wrap the splint in gauze or tape or secure with pantyhose or cling film.
+- Wrap a piece of cardboard, rolled up newspaper or the centre of a paper towel roll around the limb to make a makeshift splint.
+Wrap the splint in gauze or tape to secure.
 Make sure the tape/gauze isn’t too tight that it cuts off the circulation.
 The splint should be long enough to reach the joints above and below the break.
 When splinting, do not attempt to straighten the leg yourself.